 If you think raffia is right for you, wait, you still have some decision-making to do.
-There are three types of raffia that are all popular for different reasons, synthetic, paper, and natural.
+Three types of raffia are all popular for different reasons, synthetic, paper, and natural.
 Synthetic raffia is made from nylon and is soft and pliable.
 Paper raffia is biodegradable and better for the environment, and natural raffia is made from leaves.
 Nashville Wraps has the market cornered on all styles and colors.

 If you have zero bow tying skills, then I would highly recommend curling ribbon.
 This is the stuff your Grandma probably tied on a gift package for every gift-giving occasion when you were young, and she probably had a ton of it in all different colors.

 One of the best things about curly ribbon is it always adds a festive look and feel.
 Whimsical curls of ribbon just haphazardly flowing around maple syrup bottles on your wedding place setting sets the tone at the table.

 The next best thing about curly ribbon is you just need basic knot tying skills and know-how to use scissors or some flat end to curl the ribbon.

 Premier Packaging has over 100 options for curly ribbons if you can’t find what you want at a local craft store near you.
 The 3/8” to 1/4” width ribbon cut to a 12” length is a good size for maple syrup party favors and won't outcompete your favors.